 4. New opportunity

 3 minutes.
-What’s the vision?
+Share your vision.
 How can you solve the problem or help them do even better?
-Discuss the opportunities you’ve identified, including potential upside.
+Discuss the opportunities you've identified, including potential upside.

 You should consider potential risk and any strategies you have to mitigate them.

 2 minutes.
 Be selective and choose one data set that gets their attention and they will remember.
 What have you discovered they need to know?
 It's not enough to share information.
 Share insights, in other words, what does the data mean?

 The more specific, the easier your insights can be acted on.
 Look for something new or unusual that sparks curiosity and be clear on why it's important to your audience.

 Be prepared for questions on these slides.
 What data did you use?
 How did you calculate it?
 How will you measure it?
 Have you got any case studies or testimonials to demonstrate previous success?

 2 minutes.
 Focus on what you believe things could look like in the future.
 Again choose a single data set that reflects the objectives of your presentation.
 For this slide think about how you can promote the good news like cost avoidance, cost reduction, efficiency, quality or satisfaction.

 Executives love data but bombarding them will overwhelm them.
 Your goal is to highlight the most important numbers and to reassure them whatever your recommending has sound analysis behind it.

 2 minutes.
 Let them know you've considered other options, what they were and why they aren't the right choice.
 Try to keep it to two - one you considered and one you chose (which you will reveal in the next slide)